Challenge painting!

 Occasionally turning it to make sure I do the wrap.

 Turning it when I can to get the strokes in the right direction.
-I use my Artistic Evolve to do this (link)
+I use my Artistic Evolve to do this (Direct link to Artristic Evolve Easel adapters)

 I promise you it's not really this green.
 I'm just too lazy to edit the photos.
 Distant hill and trees sketched in.